 UPnP is short for Universal Plug and Play, which is a networking architecture that provides compatibility among networking equipment, software, and peripherals.
-The DCS-3220G is a UPnP enabled internet camera.
+The DCS-5300G is a UPnP enabled internet camera.
 If your operating system is UPnP enabled, the device will be easier to configure.
-If you do not want to use the UPnP functionality, it can be disabled by unselecting the Enable UPnP check box.
+If you do not want to use the UPnP functionality, it can be disabled by unselecting "Enable UPnP."

-Configuration > Advanced > Video
+Configuration > Advanced > Audio/Video

-Click the Video button from the Configuration screen to access video settings that affect how the video image appears.
+Click the Audio/Video button from the Configuration screen to access video settings that affect how the video image appears.